 How will I know which items I got?
 It will say on your invoice.

 How much is shipping?
 During our Facebook Live Shopping parties, we offer $5 flat-rate or free on orders over $50 for all addresses in the USA.
 For orders going to Canada it’s $30 flat-rate.

 When will my order ship?
 We make most of the Facebook Live kits to order.
 That means that they’re not waiting on the wall for us to pack them up, but rather we start making the kits once they’re sold.
-It usually takes about a 5-7 business days for us to get your kit ready to ship.
-So if you make a purchase on Tuesday night, it generally goes in the mail on Wednesday or Thursday of the following week.
-If you make a purchase on Friday night, it generally goes in the mail Saturday of the following week, unless the mail picks up super early on Saturday… then it will go out the following Tuesday.
+It usually takes about a 10-14 business days for us to get prepare your kit and get it in the mail.
+So if you make a purchase on Tuesday night, it generally goes in the mail on Friday or Saturday of the following week.
+If you make a purchase on Friday night, it generally goes in the mail Tuesday or Wednesday of the week after the following week.
 (We’re closed on Sunday & Monday and none of us work those days.)

 Do I need a PayPal account to pay on PayPal?
 Nope.
 You can pay as a guest using any major credit card.

 I’d really rather pay by phone.
 No, problem!
 Please message us with your phone number and we’ll give you a call when your total is ready.
 Probably the day after the show so we’re not calling super late at night.

 What the return policy on Facebook Live items?
 If there’s something wrong with your kit, please let us know and we’ll work with you to make it right.
 Except in cases of defects all sales are final.

 Do I earn rewards points on my Facebook Live purchases?
 Yep, you sure do.
 Pretty cool, right?